-- A previously reviewed, but unfunded, pilot research application may be resubmitted only once. - An Introduction to the Application, not to exceed 1 page in length, must precede the Specific Aims in the Research Plan (note: This is an additional page that increases the page limit for resubmissions to 7 pages). - In the Introduction, the applicant should outline weaknesses identified in the earlier review and indicate if and how the applicant has revised her/his proposal to address them.
-The applicant also should identify and succinctly justify any other substantive changes to the earlier research plan. - Revised/New text in a resubmitted application must be distinguished from that in the original application by using a different font (we recommend Palatino 11-pt or Palatino Linotype 11-pt to set off revised/new text from the Arial or Helvetica 11-pt base font used in the original application).
+- A previously reviewed, but unfunded, pilot research application may be resubmitted only once. - An Introduction to the Application, not to exceed 1 page in length, must be included in the Research Plan (note: This is an additional page that increases the page limit for resubmissions to 7 pages). - o In the Introduction, the applicant should outline weaknesses identified in the earlier review and indicate if and how the applicant has revised her/his proposal to address them.
+The applicant also should identify and succinctly justify any other substantive changes to the earlier research plan.

-Multiple submissions
+Multiple submissions not allowed